anon-paper-submissions1/syndiffix-paper/README.md

 ### SynDiffix prep

+Run `populate_directories.py` to create the directories for the syndiffix files in `SynDatasets`.

 Run `generate_all_sdx_combs.py`.
 This creates the file:
 * `SDX_TEST_DIR/allSynCombs.json`, which contains the information needed to create every synthetic dataset, and
 * `slurmGenSdx`, which is the slurm shell script needed to create the synthetic datasets

 Run `sbatch slurmGenSdx`.
 This creates all of the SynDiffix synthetic datasets needed for our tests.
-This will consist of all 1dim, 2dim, and 3dim combinations of all of the test datasets.
+This will consist of all 1dim, 2dim, and 3dim, and some 4dim combinations of all of the test datasets.

 # Attacks